cheat-sheets/business-strategy-cheat-sheet/README.md

   - Dealer networks
 - **Focus** - focus on particular buyer group, segment of the product line or geographic market.
 Central rationale: Serving narrow strategic target group more effectively or efficiently than competitors.

+## Customer Switching Costs

+Acquiring new customers is more expensive than keeping old customers.
+Firms can invest in loyalty programs to lock-in customers and make it less appealing for them to switch to a competitor.

+New suppliers can give "goodies" (discounts, free flights) to their customers to give the incentive to switch.
+Switching costs for customers include:

+- Risk that the new supplier is not a reliable replacement, E.g. uncertainty about qualification of new car repair center
+- Costs of exchanging suppliers, e.g. cost of moving apartment, administrative costs if "supplier" is an employee
+- Learning costs with new supplier
+- Loyalty programs and accumulated quantity discounts
+- Psychological "costs" through change of contact person, e.g. missing the friendly welcome at your favorite restaurant
+- Replacement of complementary goods for the product

+- When will a customer switch to a new supplier?

+C <= U + G, where C - customer switching costs, U - utility increase from switching, G - switching "goody" from new supplier.

+- How much should a new supplier invest to make a customer switch?

+S <= P - G, where S - supplier's switching costs, P - profit increase from new customer, G - switching "goody" given to the new customer.

+- How can a supplier increase customer switching costs?

+	- Loyalty programs
+	- Long-term contracts
+	- Sale of complementary products
+	- Specific software / data formats
+	- Specific interfaces
+	- Close personal customer service

+- How can customers decrease their switching costs?
+	- Use anticipated switching costs to negotiate a price reduction before supplier lock-in
+	- Use a second supplier / second sourcing (e.g. IBM purchases processors from Intel and AMD)

 ## Resources